Links on Android Authority may earn us a commission. Learn more.

-The Assistant includes a handy shopping list that can be shared with your entire family.
-Relegating your shopping list to a hands-free assistant can also be extremely useful when you’re in the kitchen and your hands are already occupied.
+Assistant includes a shopping list that can be shared with your entire family.
+You can also update it hands-free, which is extremely useful when you’re in the kitchen and your hands are occupied or covered in flour.

-Whether you’ve got your phone or a smart speaker near you, invoke the Google Assistant and say “add milk and eggs to my shopping list” or “remove coffee from the shopping list.”
+As long as you’ve got an Assistant-equipped phone, smart speaker, or smart display nearby, all you need to do is say something like “Hey Google, add milk and eggs to my shopping list” or “remove coffee from the shopping list.”

-To share the list with your family or other members of your household, click on the link that says, “add a collaborator.”
+Any changes are automatically synced across your devices using your Google account.
+This means you can access it at any time by visiting your Google Shopping List webpage.
+To share the list with your family or other members of your household, click on the link that says “add a collaborator.”

 Schedule your smart home with timed commands

-Google offers plenty of ways to power on and off your smart home devices, from Android’s power menu shortcuts to custom routines.
-If you’re looking to time or schedule their operation, though, consider using the Assistant instead.
+Google offers plenty of ways to control your smart home devices, from Android’s power menu shortcuts to, of course, custom automation routines.
+If you’re looking to schedule operations on the fly though, consider using Assistant instead.

-Simply tell the Assistant to “turn on the living room lights in 15 minutes” or “turn off the air conditioner at sunset” to defer smart home controls to the future.
+Simply use voice commands like “OK Google, turn on the living room lights in 15 minutes,” or “turn off the air conditioner at sunset” to schedule one-time actions.

 Ask questions based on your screen’s context

-One of the Assistant’s cooler features is its ability to interpret context based on the contents of your screen.
+On Android devices, one of Assistant’s cooler features is its ability to interpret context based on the contents of your screen.
 If you ever come across a tweet or conversation that you need additional information about, just bring up the Assistant and ask a question.

-Here’s an example: I asked Google Assistant for price information without specifying a product.
-Despite that, it managed to infer that I was talking about the smartphone in the background and even brought me to the appropriate Amazon search for it.
+Here’s an example: when looking at a OnePlus tweet, I asked Google Assistant for price information without specifying a product.
+Despite that, it managed to infer that I was talking about the smartphone in the background, and even directed me to a relevant Amazon search.

-While the execution wasn’t perfect (the Assistant omitted the word “Pro” in my test), it’s easy to see how this feature can be useful.
+While execution isn’t always perfect (Assistant omitted the word “Pro” in my test), it’s easy to see how this feature can be useful.

 Trigger a routine alongside your morning alarm

-The following screen will then prompt you to set up the routine.
-In addition to the usual commands like reading out your calendar and the current weather conditions, you can also configure the Assistant to control smart home devices.
+The next screen will prompt you to set up a routine.
+In addition to actions like fetching calendar events, weather conditions, or the news, you can also have Assistant trigger smart home accessories.

 Read any webpage out loud

-Love reading the news but hate scrolling through the visual clutter and other distractions on the internet?
-The Assistant can read out just about any article on the internet — whether it’s from an established publication or a small-time blog.
+Love reading the news but hate scrolling through visual clutter and other distractions on the internet?
+Assistant can read out just about any article online, no matter if it’s an established publication or a small-time blog.

-To activate this feature, open an article (such as this one) in a web browser.
-Then, bring up the Assistant and say “read this article” or “read this page.”
+To activate the feature, open an article (such as this one) in a web browser on your Android phone.
+Then bring up Assistant, and say “read this article” or “read this page.”

-A second or two of processing later, it will automatically begin playing an audiobook version of the webpage.
-At this point, you can lock your phone, and the Assistant will continue speaking in the background.
-The feature even includes playback controls if you’d like to fast forward, rewind, or fine-tune the narration speed.
+After a few seconds of processing, you’ll hear what’s effectively an audiobook version of the page.
+You can lock your phone and Assistant will continue reading in the background.
+The feature even includes playback controls if you’d like to fast forward, rewind, or fine-tune narration speed.

-Note: The first time you try this command, the Google app may ask you to allow it to read what’s on your screen.
+Note: The first time you try this command, the Google app may ask permission to read what’s onscreen.

 Do you have a favorite Google Assistant feature that you’d like to add to this list?
 Let us know in the comments below.